intel/intel-iot-refkit/doc/system-update.rst

   working in the running OS, the initramfs also overrides :file:`/proc/cmdline` with a version that has the expected ``ostree`` boot parameter.

-``refkit-ostree_git.bb``
+``refkit-ostree.bb``
-  Some on-target helper script, partly used by the initramfs and partly used as wrapper around the actual :command:`ostree`.
+  On-target helper scripts and binaries.
+Partly (/usr/bin/refkit-ostree) used by the initramfs ostree module (/etc/init.d/91-ostree), the rest is and is used by the refkit ostree updater (/usr/bin/refkit-ostree-update).

 ``ostree-image.bbclass``
   This helper class gets inherited automatically by ``refkit-image.bbclass``